zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

 ## Step 3: Getting work done even _faster_ with Copilot Edits

-In our previous steps, we used features of Copilot that require more hands-on guidance and produced single isolated results.
-Now, we will explore a Copilot feature that works more holistically on our repo.
+In our previous steps, we used features of Copilot that require more hands-on guidance and they produced mostly localized results.
+Now, we will explore Copilot Edits, a feature that allows working more holistically on our repo.

-[Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) works is an AI-powered code editing session to make changes across **multiple files** using natural language, and applies the edits directly in the editor, where you can review them in-place, with the full context of the surrounding code.
+[Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) is an AI-powered code editing session to make changes across **multiple files** using **natural language**, and applies the edits directly in the editor, where you can review them in-place, with the full context of the surrounding code.

 #### Key features